Zowe-Java-SDK/ZosShell/README.md

 ENV command will display the variables if they were set with a value in the configuration JSON file.

+<b>ACCOUNT_NUMBER</b> is environment variable will be initially defined on app startup from accountnumber setting if a value exist.

+ACCOUNT_NUMBER variable is used for TSO console command and needs to be defined for the TSO command to execute properly.

+Use SET command to define or change ACCOUNT_NUMBER and use accountnumber optionally to define a value at startup for a profile.

 <b>PROMPT</b> is a special setting that controls what the shell prompt value it should represent.
 By default, the prompt value is ">".

 Prompt can be set and changed directly with the SET command.
 It can parse other ENV variables' value to use within its prompt value.